4: The Remix

-4: The Remix is an extended play (EP) by American singer Beyoncé.
+4: The Remix is an extended play (EP) by American singer-songwriter Beyoncé.
 It was released on April 23, 2012, by Parkwood Entertainment and Columbia Records.
 Prior to its release, Beyoncé organized a remix competition for her then-upcoming single "End of Time".
 The remix was chosen by a judging panel and the winner of the competition was Radzimir "Jimek" Dębski.

 4: The Remix contains six remixes of the songs from Beyoncé's fourth studio album 4 (2011).
 After its release, the EP failed to enter the US Billboard 200, debuting at number 11 on the US Top Dance/Electronic Albums and at number 30 on the Top R&B/Hip-Hop Albums.

 Background

 On February 8, 2012, it was announced through Beyoncé's website and a press release issued by Parkwood Entertainment and Columbia Records that "End of Time" would be released as the fifth single from her fourth studio album, 4.
 Preceding the song's release, a remix competition for the song began in association with audio sharing site SoundCloud, which enabled public voting on the submission of remixes by participants.
-The contest was open to entrants in 25 countries from February 8, 2012 to March 9, 2012; it was announced that the remix winner would win a cash prize of US$4,000 and that the remix would be included on her then-unspecified upcoming release, which was later titled 4: The Remix.
+The contest was open to entrants in 25 countries from February 8, 2012, to March 9, 2012; it was announced that the remix winner would win a cash prize of US$4,000 and that the remix would be included on her then-unspecified upcoming release, which was later titled 4: The Remix.

 Over two thousand entries had been uploaded to SoundCloud by March 4, 2012, and the following day another press release was issued, announcing the members of the international judging panel who would choose the winner of the competition; the panel consisted of Beyoncé, British musician Isabella Summers of Florence and the Machine, Dutch music producer and DJ Afrojack, the duo DJ and Polish producing team WAWA, New York premier DJ Jus-Ske, and Oscar-winning producer and composer Giorgio Moroder.
 The public was able to vote for entries and SoundCloud, and the top 50 ranked remixes were reviewed by the announced panel of judges; the originality, creativity and musicality of these 50 remixes were taken into consideration when choosing the winner.
 On April 17, Radzimir "Jimek" Dębski from Poland was announced as the winner in a press release.